MicrosoftDocs/Viva/Viva/glint/communicate/diy-presentation-template.md

 ---
 title: Viva Glint Do-it-yourself Insights Review template
-description: If using the Viva Glint in-platform presentation method won't work for a specific situation and you need to create a presentation, use this DIY deck template to identify and summarize key insights. ms.author: JudithWeiner
+description: Use the Viva Glint platform live when presenting results to your leaders.
+If you do need to create your own presentation, this deck guides you through that process and helps identify and summarize key insights. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry